Medically reviewed by Mary Lucas, RN

 It’s important to closely follow the instructions provided by your healthcare provider, as switching medications incorrectly or too quickly may increase your risk of experiencing drug interactions and side effects.

 Don’t ever adjust your dosage or stop taking your antidepressant without talking to your healthcare provider.
-Changing your dosage or abruptly stopping your medication could cause you to experience antidepressant withdrawal symptoms.
+Changing your dosage or abruptly stopping your medication could cause you to experience antidepressant withdrawal symptoms like "brain zaps".

 There are several reasons why you may want to switch antidepressants, from side effects to a lack of effectiveness.
 Some of the most common reasons to change antidepressants include: